LR-FHSS: Overview and Performance Analysis: LR-FHSS Operation

-As shown in Fig.~\ref{fig:PHYpack}, a LoRa--E packet is composed of a SyncWord, a PHY Header (which includes a CRC) and the payload (which also includes a CRC).
+The LR-FHSS packet, Fig.~\ref{fig:PHYpack}, is composed of a SyncWord, a PHY Header (including CRC) and the payload (including CRC).
 The first transmitted fragments (2 or 3 replicas) contain the entire header (SyncWord, Header, Header CRC).
 The header is transmitted at a fixed bit rate for a duration of 0.233~s, containing information about channel hopping sequence, payload length, data rate, number of header replicas and coding rate.
-Note in Fig.~\ref{fig:pack} the transmission of 3 consecutive header replicas with the same duration, which are not split across multiple fragments despite being longer than $\sim$50~ms. Each packet header contains the necessary information such that the gateway can compute the exact list of frequencies that the packet will be using.
+Each packet header contains the necessary information such that the gateway can compute the exact list of frequencies that the packet will be using.
 Thus, the gateway must receive at least one copy of the header to be able to detect and reassemble the packet.
-Moreover, LoRa--E enables to trim on a packet per packet modulation density (GMSK, QPSK, 16QAM), number of header repetition, coding rate and frequency spreading bandwidth, allowing flexible fine grained network resource management to reach the required QoS for each device individually, as it can reserve less occupied spectrum for high QoS/weak devices.
-The next fragments (Fig.~\ref{fig:pack}) only contain the payload and are transmitted at the configured data rate with a fixed duration of $\sim$50~m each.
-Recall that its information is encoded in the fragments in such a way that even if 1/3 of the fragments are lost, the information can still be recovered and the packet reassembled with high probability.
+Note in Fig.~\ref{fig:pack} the transmission of 3 consecutive header replicas with the same duration, which are not split across multiple fragments despite being longer than $\sim$50~ms. The next fragments only contain the payload and are transmitted at the configured data rate.
+Recall that its information is encoded in such a way that even if 1/3 of the fragments are lost, the information can still be recovered and the packet can be reassembled with high probability.

+Additionally, LR-FHSS enables to select the modulation, number of header repetitions, coding rate and frequency spreading bandwidth, on a packet per packet basis.
+This allows a fine grained network resource management based on the link quality that allows to reach the required QoS for each device.